bingeli1212/nitrile-preview/doc/DOC-diagram.md

     lego.show
     ```

-The lego-setup-operation expects four arguments, the first two of
+The lego-setup-operation expects four arguments, the first
-which are the x/y origin of the x/y/z-plane of the Lego coordinates.
+two of which are the x/y origin of the x/y/z-plane of the
-The last two is the 'wx' and 'wy' length which is the extra space
+Lego coordinates.
+The last two is the 'wx' and 'wy' length
-extended from beyond the edge the cube in the x/y directions.
+which is the extra space extended from beyond the edge the
-The default values for 'wx' is 0.36 and the default value for 'wy'
+cube in the x/y directions.
+The default values for 'wx' is
-is 0.30.
+0.36 and the default value for 'wy' is 0.30.

 The lego-size-operation would set the size of the stacking.
-It expectes three integers, each representing the number of maximum
+It expectes three integers, each representing the number of
-Lego pieces in these directions.
-The x-direction is the horizontal,
+maximum Lego pieces in these directions.
+The x-direction is
-the y-direction is the depth, and the z-direction is the height.
+the horizontal, the y-direction is the depth, and the
+z-direction is the height.

 The Lego pieces are first added and deleted, and then the
-lego-show operation is called to draw all the pieces in the Diagram.
+lego-show operation is called to draw all the pieces in the
+Diagram.

-The lego.add.z operation would add a layer of pieces in the z coordinate
+The lego.add.z operation would add a layer of pieces in the
-specified.
-The lego.delete.xyz operation would delete a specific piece with
+z coordinate specified.
+The lego.delete.xyz operation would
-the given x/y/z coordinate.
+delete a specific piece with the given x/y/z coordinate.

+The lego.show and lego.show2 operations are the two
+operations that will trigger all commands to be written to
+the output.
+The lego.show is to show the lego pieces in a
+perspective view where x-axis is going to the left and down,
+y-axis is going to the right horizontally, and z-axis up
+straight.

+The lego.show2 is to show the lego pieces where x-axis is
+going down and left, y-axis is going right and right, and
+z-axis is going straight up.

+Each lego.show and lego.show2 carries its own set of
+arguments.
+Following shows the default set of arguments
+for each operation.

+    lego.show 0.36 0.30 1.00 0.90
+    lego.show2 0.80 0.45 0.70

+For lego.show operation, the first two arguments are the
+skewed values in x-direction and y-direction.
+The third and
+fouth arguments are the width and height of front facing
+rectangle.

+For lego.show2 operation, the first and second arguments are
+the half width and half height of the diamond of the top
+face.
+The third argument is the height.